Adamant-im/adamant-api-jsclient/README.md

 # ADAMANT JavaScript API library

-ADAMANT JavaScript API is a library intended to interact with ADAMANT blockchain for Node.js developers.
+ADAMANT JavaScript API is a library intended to interact with ADAMANT blockchain for JavaScript developers.
 Also [ADAMANT Console](https://github.com/Adamant-im/adamant-console/wiki) and [ADAMANT node Direct API](https://github.com/Adamant-im/adamant/wiki/) are available.

-Abilities:

-* Internal Health Check for ADAMANT nodes.
-Health Check system pings all nodes in the list using [`/status`](https://github.com/Adamant-im/adamant/wiki/API-Specification#get-blockchain-and-network-status) endpoint, and connect to a node with actual height.
+Features:

+* High reliability
+* GET-requests to the blockchain
+* Sending tokens
+* Sending messages
 * Encrypting and decrypting of messages
 * Forming and signing transactions
 * Working with ADM key pairs